 Aside from school and work, I had a large time that final semester of high school.
 Spring 1969 was consumed by, among other things:

-• Going to concerts with my then-girlfriend Debbie D. (a junior classmate at school) like Led Zeppelin and Joe Cocker & The Grease Band, both at the Rose Palace in Pasadena on their first US tours; getting naked with her one afternoon under a big tree in a Topanga meadow and on an especially memorable overnight campout on the banks of Topanga Creek;
+• Going to concerts with my post-Jill H. girlfriend, Debbie D. (a junior classmate at school), like Led Zeppelin and Joe Cocker & The Grease Band, both at the Rose Palace in Pasadena on their first US tours; getting naked with her one afternoon under a big tree in a Topanga meadow and on an especially memorable overnight campout on the banks of Topanga Creek;

 • Partying with high school and neighborhood buds Rick B., Mike F. and his brother Steve as we listened to Wolfman Jack on XERB, BMR on KMET, and Brother John on KLOS (the latter two stations on the air for less than a year), and among the new albums I bought on or about release day that spring new were Creedence Clearwater Revival’s “Bayou Country,” the first Led Zeppelin album, Dylan’s “Nashville Skyline,” Neil Young & Crazy Horse’s “Everybody Knows This is Nowhere,” “Happy Trails” by Quicksilver, “Tommy” by The Who, Joe Cocker’s debut “With a Little Help from My Friends,” Chicago Transit Authority double-album debut, Traffic’s “Last Exit,” Poco’s debut “Pickin’ Up the Pieces,” “Clouds” by Joni Mitchell and the first Crosby, Stills & Nash album, with recent favorites by The Beatles, Rolling Stones, Jimi Hendrix, Big Brother & The Holding Company, The Doors, Cream, Moody Blues, Buffalo Springfield, Mothers of Invention, Jefferson Airplane, and The Grateful Dead still in heavy turntable rotation;